Overnight Camp: Girls 8-15 years / Boys 10-15 years

 All of our cabins have wood frame, modern construction and house up to 8 campers and 1 cabin leader in bunk beds.
 Each cabin is complete with a porch, bathroom (toilet, sink, washer & dryer), fan & A.C. unit, carbon monoxide and smoke detector, fire extinguisher, windows and screens, and a mini refrigerator.

 Girls practice communal living in our designated Diescipleship trailer, located behind the bathhouse and next to the Overnight Cabins.
-This trailer is equipped with three full-size bedrooms, a fully functioning kitchen and bathroom, washer & dryer and 6 total bunk beds plus one additional roll away mattress.The Discipleship Director will live with the girls Sunday-Friday in their own private bedroom, right off the main living room.
+This trailer is equipped with three full-size bedrooms, a fully functioning kitchen and bathroom, washer & dryer and 6 total bunk beds plus two additional roll away mattresses.The Discipleship Director will live with the girls Sunday-Friday in their own private bedroom, right off the main living room.

 Can I make special cabin/friend requests?